Enhancing Cyber-Resilience in Integrated Energy System Scheduling with Demand Response Using Deep Reinforcement Learning: Modeling of IES and LR Attacks

 \subsubsection{Modeling of Load}

 \paragraph{Electric Load Model} The study classifies electrical loads into fixed and flexible loads.
 Flexible loads, primarily time-shifted electrical loads, have fixed power consumption but flexible power consumption time.
 Users receive subsidies to compensate for the impact of load shifting.
 The actual electrical load, time-shifted electrical load, and reimbursed electrical load at period $t$ are { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where, in period $t$, ${{P}_{basic,t}}$ and ${{P}_{load,t}}$ represent initial and actual electrical loads; ${{P}_{TSE,t}}$ and ${{P}_{PBE,t}}$ denote the actual time-shifted load amount and actual load repayment amount. $\varsigma_{t}^{TSE}$ indicates price level, $\sigma_{t}^{TSE}$ reflects load change sensitivity to price.
 The binary variable $\omega_{i,t}^{PBE}$, determined by the load transfer probability ${{Pr}_{PBE}}$, signifies the repayment of the time-shifted electrical load, with 1 indicating repayment and 0 indicating no repayment\cite{nakabi2021deep}. { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where the probability $Pr_{PBE}$ relies on the price level ${{\varsigma }_{t}}$ and the patience factor $\eta $; $clip()$ limits the load transfer probability.
+The compensation of load transfer is governed by probabilistic functions associated with the "patience factor," "price levels," and the temporal dynamics within the scheduling cycle.
+This factor impacts the probability and timing of load compensation, ensuring that any load shifted from its initial timing is fully compensated within subsequent operational cycles.

+\paragraph{Gas Load Model} The actual gas load, time-shifted gas load, and reimbursed gas load at period $t$ are formulated as follows: { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where ${{Q}_{basic,t}}$ and ${{Q}_{load,t}}$ are the initial and actual gas loads in period $t$; ${{Q}_{TSQ,t}}$ is the time-shifted gas load value; ${{Q}_{PBQ,t}}$ is the time-shifted gas load payback value; $\varsigma _{t}^{TSQ}$ is the price level that influences the magnitude of the time-shifted gas load; $\sigma _{t}^{TSQ}$ is the sensitivity factor, which represents the percentage of gas load change as the price fluctuates; $\omega _{i,t}^{PBQ}$ is a binary variable that represents the repayment of the time-shifted gas load and is determined by the load transfer probability ${{Pr}_{PBQ}}$.